-Recently retired as RWJBarnabas Health’s Chief Academic Officer, Jones is an Executive in Residence in the Edward J. Bloustein School of Planning and Public Policy at Rutgers, The State University of New Jersey, where he teaches courses in healthcare management at the graduate and undergraduate level.
+Before joining the Bloustein School he had retired as RWJBarnabas Health’s Chief Academic Officer.
 Previously he taught in the School of Public Health MPH program at the University of Medicine and Dentistry of New Jersey.

 Jones has been honored with numerous awards including the 2014 Outstanding Healthcare Executive Award from the Edward J. Ill Excellence in Medicine Foundation.
 He served as Chairman of the New Jersey Hospital Association and a board member of University Health System Consortium, the New Jersey Council of Teaching Hospitals, and the Center for Medical Interoperability (C4MI).
 Jones is a Lifetime Fellow of the American College of Healthcare Executives.
 He earned a BS in Finance from the University of Maryland and an MA in Health Care Administration from George Washington University.
 A veteran, Jones served as a Russian linguist in the US Air Force and for the National Security Agency.

 - Principles of Health Administration

 - Leadership and Professional Development